Helias/WoWHead-PHP-Extractors/README.md

 php file.php
 ```

+If you have Linux or Mac OS check that the folder of the project and the files have the permissions 777.

 Why via terminal?
 Because there you can read the logs.

 Well, while the extractors compare the data they will add the entries (with missing data) in some files.txt.